Healthy Homes Assessment Mangateretere

 Mangateretere Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement throughout Mangateretere and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory to all Mangateretere and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records of their conformance with any Healthy Homes Standard that apply or will be in force throughout the tenancy period of their rental properties.
+• Property managers and landlords are required to keep records to demonstrate the compliance with each Healthy Homes Standards that apply or will be applied during the tenure of your rental home.

-• All boarder households (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.

-• All houses let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes